 Assert meaningless terms to your heart’s content!

-Furthermore, it turns out that IT departments also have no interest in validating the success of their projects, and are very happy to use this terminology also.
+Furthermore, it turns out that IT departments also have no interest in validating their projects’ success and are very happy to use this terminology also.
 Everybody wins!

 The 100% Conversion Ratio of Software Implementations to Digital Transformation